Quantifying Excess Power from Radio Frequency Interference in Epoch of Reionization Measurements: Results

 Now consider the data set in the \citet{Barry2019b} limit.
 Out of the original 1029 snapshots proposed for the integration, 311 snapshots were found to contain residual DTV interference.
 Assuming one source per contaminated snapshot, we analyse two example realizations of this ensemble below.

 For the first example, let us assume this ensemble sums power incoherently.
-Then if each emitter in this ensemble has a snapshot flux density as low as 58 mJy, corresponding to an integration flux density of 57 $\mu$Jy, the ensemble power spectrum will resemble figure \ref{fig:lim_comp}(b).
+Following similar logic as in the preceding paragraphs (applying equation \ref{eq:inc_copy} and demanding an identical SIR), we find that if each emitter in this ensemble has a snapshot flux density as low as 58 mJy, corresponding to an integration flux density of 57 $\mu$Jy, the ensemble SIR will resemble Figure \ref{fig:lim_comp}(b).
 We note that despite the ensemble power spectrum resembling that of a single 1 mJy source, the total RFI integration flux density in this incoherent ensemble is substantially higher at 17.6 mJy.
-This demonstrates how incoherent ensembles can allow more total integrated RFI flux density.
+This demonstrates how incoherent ensembles can allow more total integrated RFI flux density for the same SIR.

 Alternatively, consider a situation where sources appear in consistent locations on the sky, such as reflections from regularly scheduled aircraft flying due North-South as in \citet{Wilensky2019}.
 In this particular example, the sources will exhibit coherence for East-West modes.
 If East-West baselines are highly favored in the analysis, then there will be strong constructive interference in the power spectrum.
-In the worst case scenario of perfect constructive interference, this ensemble of sources will resemble figure \ref{fig:lim_comp}(b) if the snapshot flux densities of each source are as low as 3.3 mJy, corresponding to an integration flux density of 3.2 $\mu$Jy per source.\footnote{Given that the effect of RFI removal was noticeable at the $10^4$ mK$^2$ level, the brightest sources found by \textsc{SSINS} in this data set must have been substantially brighter than these hypothetical figures.} In these examples, the total number of contaminated snapshots is quite high, and so the per-source allowable RFI brightness is quite low.
+In the worst case scenario of perfect constructive interference, the total integration flux density budget of 1 mJy can be split over the 311 coherent sources, as in equation \ref{eq:coh_sum}.\footnote{This is mathematically equivalent to considering it as a single source with dilution equal to 311/1029, similar to the very first example ensemble in the preceding paragraphs.} This ensemble of sources will resemble Figure \ref{fig:lim_comp}(b) if the snapshot flux densities of each source are as low as 3.3 mJy, corresponding to an integration flux density of 3.2 $\mu$Jy per source.\footnote{Given that the effect of RFI removal was noticeable at the $10^4$ mK$^2$ level, the brightest sources found by \textsc{SSINS} in this data set must have been substantially brighter than these hypothetical figures.} In these examples, the total number of contaminated snapshots is quite high, and so the per-source allowable RFI brightness is quite low.
 Given the relative remoteness of the MWA, we expect comparable overall occupancy or worse in most radio telescopes.
 This low tolerance emphasizes the need to effectively filter RFI and mitigate its effects within EoR data sets.

 The exact dilution factor is strongly dependent on the RFI environment, length of integration, and telescope operations (pointing schedule, etc.).
 Without knowing the exact source of RFI and its mechanism of arrival, there is a great deal of uncertainty in this dilution factor.
 Setting an accurate per-snapshot budget requires a detailed study of the RFI environment of an EoR telescope.
 Imaging of contaminated snapshots to understand RFI propagation mechanisms can help determine the consistency of different RFI emitters.
 This can help inform modifications to telescope operations and data cuts in order to prevent observation of consistent RFI in long integrations.